UKHomeOffice/business-data-manager/README.md

 ## Supported backends

-Currently only PostgreSQL version `9.6.5` is supported (other versions may work, but they are not supported).
+Currently PostgreSQL version `13.x` is supported (other versions may work, but they are not supported).

 > Other backends may be supported in the future.